tobealive/docs/docs/concepts/types/arrays.md

 A slice is always created with the smallest possible capacity `cap == len` (see [`cap` above](#array-initialization)) no matter what the capacity or length of the parent array is.

-As a result it is immediately reallocated and copied to another memory location when the size increases thus becoming independent of the parent array (*copy on grow*).
+As a result, it is immediately reallocated and copied to another memory location when the size increases, thus becoming independent of the parent array (*copy on grow*).
-In particular pushing elements to a slice does not alter the parent:
+In particular, pushing elements to a slice does not alter the parent:

 ```v play
 mut a := [0, 1, 2, 3, 4, 5]